Motown: Holland–Dozier–Holland: selected songs, 1965

 - Motown artist slide show and gallery, 1960-1966

-All featured songs in this post were written by Brian Holland, Lamont Dozier and Edward Holland, Jr. (Holland–Dozier–Holland), with lyrics by Edward “Eddie” Holland, Jr. All featured recordings were produced by Brian Holland and Lamont Dozier.
+All songs featured in this page were written by Brian Holland, Lamont Dozier and Edward Holland, Jr. (Holland–Dozier–Holland), with lyrics by Edward “Eddie” Holland, Jr. All featured recordings featured in this page were produced by Brian Holland and Lamont Dozier.

 Stop!
 In the Name of Love

 The Supremes — Motown single M 1074, b/w I’m In Love Again (Holland–Dozier–Holland), released on 8 February 1965.
 Singles charts: #1 — Hot 100, #2 — Hot Rhythm and Blues singles (new Billboard chart), and #1 — Cash Box pop singles.

 From Shivaree, season 1, episode #7, airdate: 13 March 1965

 “Stop! in the Name of Love” choreography

 The Supremes’ choreography for this song, with one hand on the hip and the other outstretched in a “stop” gesture, is…legendary.
 Paul Williams and Melvin Franklin of The Temptations taught the girls the routine backstage in London, before the Supremes’ first televised performance of the single on the Ready Steady Go! special “The Sound of Motown,” hosted by Motown enthusiast Dusty Springfield.
 They also performed the song on an episode of the ABC variety program Shindig! which aired on Wednesday, February 25, 1965.

 The article “Motown in our town: the 1965 Motortown Revue hits the UK” shares a similar version of the story: